Eli Jacobs: Rise to success

 Jacobs was born in Cambridge, Massachusetts on October 5, 1937, and raised in nearby Newton.
-After graduating from Phillips Academy in Andover, he attended Yale University, where he served as managing editor of the school's Daily News.
-Once he completed his undergraduate studies in 1959, he served a two-year stint in the United States Army stationed at Fort Holabird in Baltimore, Maryland.
-Following the military, he returned to Yale, earning a law degree in 1964.
+After graduating from Phillips Academy in Andover, he attended Yale College, where he was the managing editor of the Yale Daily News and a member of the Army Reserve Officers' Training Corps.
+After graduating from Yale College in 1959, he served two years in the United States Army in intelligence stationed at Fort Holabird in Baltimore, Maryland.
+Following military service, he attended Yale Law School, earning a law degree in 1964.

 His career began immediately at the Wall Street investment banking establishment White Weld & Co., where he became one of its youngest partners by 1968.
 After his departure from the firm in 1970, he spent more than a decade as a stock market investor and venture capitalist.
 He served on the U.S. Commission of Fine Arts from 1976 to 1980.

 Beginning in 1983, he formed an investment firm with Peter G. Peterson, who had stepped down as the President of Lehman Brothers.
-The partnership lasted for a few years until Peterson left to create the Blackstone Group with Stephen Schwarzman.
+The partnership lasted for a few years until Peterson left to create the Blackstone Group with Stephen A. Schwarzman.
 Jacobs then established his own firm, Manhattan-based E.S.
 Jacobs & Co., in 1986, he built an investment portfolio with investments in private equity, venture capital, and real estate.
 Investments included controlling interest in Memorex and Triangle Pacific Corp., a maker of cabinets and wood flooring.
 In December, 1987, he completed a $900 million acquisition of Telex Corp., which would be merged with Memorex to form, at the time, the world's second largest manufacturer of computer peripherals.
 He also served on the board of directors of Times Mirror Co.